 - 1. Defendant COUNTY OF ORANGE is a California public governmental entity.
 One of the departments that make up Defendant COUNTY OF ORANGE's government is the OCDA. - 2.
-At all times mentioned herein, Plaintiff, JANE ROE ONE, was an individual and a resident of the State of California.
+At all times mentioned herein, Plaintiff, JANE ROE THREE, was an individual and a resident of the State of California.
 At all times, Plaintiff was an employee of Defendant COUNTY OF ORANGE.
 Because Plaintiff is a victim of a sexual harassment of a sensitive and personal nature, her identity is protected in this public filing.
-In fact, Defendant labeled Plaintiff as "JANE ROE ONE" during the prelitigation claims process to protect her identity. - 3.
+In fact, Defendant labeled Plaintiff as "JANE ROE THREE" during the prelitigation claims process to protect her identity. - 3.
 Plaintiff is unaware of the true names and capacities of Defendants sued herein as DOES 1 through 50, inclusive, and for that reason sues said Defendants by such fictitious names.
 Each of the Defendants designated herein as a DOE is negligently, intentionally, or otherwise legally responsible in some manner for the events and happenings herein referred to and caused injuries and damages proximately thereby to the Plaintiff, as herein alleged.
 Plaintiff will file and serve one or more amendments to this complaint upon learning the true names and capacities of said Defendants. - 4.
 Plaintiff is informed and believes that each of the fictitiously named Defendants is responsible in some manner for, and proximately caused, the injuries and damages to Plaintiff hereinafter alleged. - 5.
 Plaintiff is informed and believes, and based thereon alleges, that each of the Defendants named herein acted as the employee, agent, servant, partner, alter-ego and/or joint ventures of one or more of the other Defendants named herein.
-In doing the acts and/or omissions alleged herein, each of said Defendants acted within the course and scope of his or her relationship with any other Defendant; and gave and received full consent, permission and ratification to the acts and/or omissions alleged herein. - 6.
-Hereinafter in this Complaint, unless otherwise noted, reference to a Defendant shall mean all Defendants, and each of them.
+In doing the acts and/or omissions alleged herein, each of said Defendants acted within the course and scope of his or her relationship with any other Defendant; and gave and received full consent, permission and ratification to the acts and/or omissions alleged herein.